Catalog Generation

 2.4.1: Calculation of Concentration Index (CI) Values

-The Concentration index is a measure of the “sharpness” of a given source’s PSF, and computed with the following formula:
+The Concentration index is a measure of the “sharpness” of a given source’s PSF and is computed with the following formula:

 \[CI = m_{inner} - m_{outer}\]